zijianhuang/apptranslation/README.md

 # Background
-Over years as a full-stack software developer, I have been using wide variety of tools like:
+For full-stack software developers, there are wide variety of tools like:
 * PO Editor
 * ResX Resource Manager
 * ResX Editor & Translator

-This series of translation tools is based on my quests to batch translations of software UIs in last 10 years.
+* ...

+The translation tools used by software developers:
+1. Integration with IDE like Visual Studio, XCode and Android Studio etc.
+2. Batch processing.

-As of 2020s, most tools I could find are cloud based, depending to another cloud-based translation services like Google Translate API and Microsoft Translator API.
+As of 2020s, most tools you could find are cloud based, depending to another cloud-based translation services like Google Translate API and Microsoft Translator API.
 And these tools are mostly subscription based.
-As I do translations only occasionally and casually, such subscription model is not appealing to me.
+If you do translations only occasionally and casually, such subscription model is not appealing.
 Also the operation overheads of these cloud based tools are too much for smooth SDLC or CI.

-Additionally, I prefer batch processing.
-Here you are some CLI tools included in this project, developed by a full-stack software developer for full-stack software developers.
+Additionally, if you prefer batch processing, the CLI tools included in this project, developed by a full-stack software developer for full-stack software developers, may be appealing to you.

-**Remarks:**
-* I have searched the Internet to find tools commercial, free or open source, before starting the development.
-Hopefully the scope and the features of these CLI tools meet your need since you are a full stack software developer.

 # Overview